A numerical method for the fractional Zakharov-Kuznetsov equation: Introduction

 where $\hat{f}(\mathbf{k}) = (2\pi)^{-2} \int_{\Omega} f(\mathbf{x}) e^{-i\mathbf{k}\cdot\mathbf{x}} d\mathbf{x}$ are the Fourier coefficients of $f$.
 The fZK equation \eqref{eqn:fZK} possesses several fundamental conserved quantities that play a crucial role in its analytical and numerical analysis.
 For sufficiently smooth solutions, the following invariants are preserved \cite{Mendez2023kato}:

-These conservation laws are essential for understanding the long-time behavior of solutions and play a fundamental role in establishing well-posedness results \cite{Faminski1995,Mendez2023kato}.
-In the periodic setting considered in this work, analogous conserved quantities exist with integration over the torus $\Omega$ instead of $\mathbb{R}^2$.
+These quantities are the periodic analogues of the whole-space conservation laws and are preserved by sufficiently smooth periodic solutions of \eqref{eqn:fZK}.
+The conservation laws \eqref{convquant} are essential for understanding the long-time behavior of solutions and play a fundamental role in establishing well-posedness results \cite{Faminski1995,Mendez2023kato}.

 The well-posedness theory for the classical ZK equation ($\alpha=2$) has been extensively developed.
 Faminski \cite{Faminski1995} established global well-posedness in the energy space $H^1(\mathbb{R}^2)$, while Linares et al. \cite{LinaresPastor2009} proved local well-posedness in $H^s(\mathbb{R}^2)$ for $s > 3/4$ using the Fourier restriction method.
 Subsequent refinements in \cite{MolinetPilod2015} and \cite{GrunrockHerr2014} extended this to $H^s(\mathbb{R}^2)$ for $s > 1/2$.
 In the periodic setting, \cite{MolinetPilod2015} established local well-posedness in $H^s(\mathbb{T}^2)$ for $s > 1$.
 The three-dimensional case was treated in \cite{RibaudVento2012}, who proved local well-posedness in $H^s(\mathbb{R}^3)$ for $s > 1$.
 Recent breakthroughs in \cite{HerrKinoshita2021} and \cite{Kinoshita2021} established well-posedness in the optimal Sobolev ranges $H^s(\mathbb{R}^2)$ for $s > -1/4$ and $H^s(\mathbb{R}^n)$ for $s > (n-4)/2$ when $n \geq 3$.